smerth/gatsby-theme-project/docs/gatsby-theme-development.md

 - Our `theme-project` folder.
 This is where we define our workspaces.
 - Our `gatsby-site` folder.
-- Our `gatsby-theme-mdx` folder where we will build a theme.
+- Our `gatsby-theme-main` folder where we will build a theme.

 It would be painful to have to `cd` into these folders or specify their path everytime we wanted to execute a `yarn` command relative to each of those folders.
 But since we defined the workspaces we can execute `yarn` commands in any workspace using a simple referencing the workspace.
 Like this: